ConcernedCitizen2025/Project2025-Assistant/_questions/048-management-preservation-national-parks.md

 ---
 layout: question
-title: "National Parks and Public Lands"
+title: "Proposed Changes to the Management and Preservation of National Parks and Public Lands in Project 2025"
+description: "Explore how Project 2025's proposed changes to the management of national parks, including increased state control and economic utilization, could impact conservation efforts and public land use."
 ---

+# Proposed Changes to the Management and Preservation of National Parks and Public Lands in Project 2025

-### *What changes are proposed for the management and preservation of national parks and public lands?*
+## *What changes are proposed for the management and preservation of national parks and public lands?*

-# Proposed Changes to the Management and Preservation of National Parks and Public Lands

-**Introduction:**
+**Introduction**

 Project 2025 outlines a vision for the management and preservation of national parks and public lands that emphasizes increased local control, economic utilization, and a reduction in federal oversight.
-The plan appears to advocate for shifting significant portions of public land management from federal agencies to state governments or private entities.
-The overarching goal is to streamline operations, reduce costs, and boost economic growth through activities such as energy extraction and increased recreational access.
+The plan advocates for shifting significant portions of public land management from federal agencies to state governments or private entities.
+While this approach is framed as a way to streamline operations and boost economic growth, it raises concerns about the long-term impact on conservation and environmental sustainability.

 **Analysis:**